Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 ~~~~~

 <h4>List of predefined operators that can be used:</h4>
-  * *xst-model-all* - selects all entities.
+  * *xst-model-all* -- selects all entities.
-  * *xst-model-roots* - selects all roots.
+  * *xst-model-roots* -- selects all roots.
-  * *xst-transferrable-all* - selects all translatable entities.
+  * *xst-transferrable-all* -- selects all translatable entities.
-  * *xst-transferrable-roots* - selects all translatable roots (default).
+  * *xst-transferrable-roots* -- selects all translatable roots (default).
-  * *xst-sharing + \<selection\>* - selects all entities sharing at least one entity selected by  \<selection\>.
+  * *xst-sharing + \<selection\>* -- selects all entities sharing at least one entity selected by  \<selection\>.
-  * *xst-shared + \<selection\>* - selects all entities shared by at least one entity selected  by \<selection\>.
+  * *xst-shared + \<selection\>* -- selects all entities shared by at least one entity selected  by \<selection\>.
-  * *iges-visible-roots* - selects all visible roots, whether translatable or not.
+  * *iges-visible-roots* -- selects all visible roots, whether translatable or not.
-  * *iges-visible-transf-roots* - selects all visible and translatable roots.
+  * *iges-visible-transf-roots* -- selects all visible and translatable roots.
-  * *iges-blanked-roots* - selects all blank roots, whether translatable or not.
+  * *iges-blanked-roots* -- selects all blank roots, whether translatable or not.
-  * *iges-blanked-transf-roots* - selects all blank and translatable roots.
+  * *iges-blanked-transf-roots* -- selects all blank and translatable roots.
-  * *iges-status-independant* - selects entities whose IGES Subordinate Status = 0.
+  * *iges-status-independant* -- selects entities whose IGES Subordinate Status = 0.
-  * *iges-bypass-group* Selects all root entities.
+  * *iges-bypass-group* -- selects all root entities.
 If a root entity is a group  (402/7 or 402/9), the entities in the group are selected.
-  * *iges-bypass-subfigure* Selects all root entities.
+  * *iges-bypass-subfigure* -- selects all root entities.
 If a root entity is a subfigure  definition (308), the entities in the subfigure definition are selected.
-  * *iges-bypass-group-subfigure* Selects all root entities.
+  * *iges-bypass-group-subfigure* -- selects all root entities.
 If a root entity is a group  (402/7 or 402/9) or a subfigure definition (308), the entities in the group and  in the subfigure definition are selected.
-  * *iges-curves-3d* - selects 3D curves, whether they are roots or not (e.g. a 3D  curve on a surface).
+  * *iges-curves-3d* -- selects 3D curves, whether they are roots or not (e.g. a 3D  curve on a surface).
-  * *iges-basic-geom* - selects 3D curves and untrimmed surfaces.
+  * *iges-basic-geom* -- selects 3D curves and untrimmed surfaces.
-  * *iges-faces* - selects face-supporting surfaces (trimmed or not).
+  * *iges-faces* -- selects face-supporting surfaces (trimmed or not).
-  * *iges-surfaces* - selects surfaces not supporting faces (i.e. with natural  bounds).
+  * *iges-surfaces* -- selects surfaces not supporting faces (i.e. with natural  bounds).
-  * *iges-basic-curves-3d* selects the same entities as iges-curves-3d.
+  * *iges-basic-curves-3d* -- selects the same entities as iges-curves-3d.
 Composite Curves are broken down into their components and the components are  selected.

 @subsubsection occt_iges_2_3_5 Performing the  IGES file translation
 Perform translation  according to what you want to translate: